What is a Mastermind Group? Definition + Tutorials • The Success Alliance

 What a mastermind group is NOT

-These days, many people call their event a “mastermind group,” or a “master class,” or simply a “mastermind event.”
-But it can be confusing when these terms are tossed around interchangeably because they’re not the same thing!
 Let’s clear up the confusion once and for all.
 Here’s my list of what a mastermind group is not.

 • It’s not a class or workshop.
 While your group can vote to bring in guest speakers and teachers occasionally, the main focus of a mastermind group is the brainstorming and accountability support among the group members.
 Larger programs can include both education and masterminding, but they are two separate features.
-Sometimes people offer a workshop and call it a “mastermind” — but they mean “masterclass.”
+Sometimes people offer a workshop and call it a “mastermind” — but they mean “master class.”

 • It’s not a networking group.
 While you may share leads and resources with each other, it is not the main focus of the meetings.
 However, through your connections with other members, you will find plenty of joint venture opportunities, lead sharing, and professional networking.